The Telephone (1988 film)

-The Telephone is a 1988 comedy-drama film written by Terry Southern and Harry Nilsson and directed by Rip Torn, in what was to be the only film he directed.
+The Telephone is a 1988 comedy-drama film written by Terry Southern and Harry Nilsson and the only film directed by Rip Torn.

-The film stars Whoopi Goldberg as an out-of-work actress who starts doing some prank phone calls which creates a chain of events.
-The entirety of the film is set in the main character's apartment, and features few actors other than Goldberg.
+The film stars Whoopi Goldberg as an out-of-work actress who starts making some prank phone calls which creates a chain of events.
+The entirety of the film is set in the main character's apartment and features few actors other than Goldberg.
 Elliott Gould and John Heard appear in supporting roles.

 The film was released on January 22, 1988, by New World Pictures to negative critical reception and poor box office.

 Plot

-Set mostly in a small San Francisco apartment and almost in real time, Vashti Blue is an out-of-work actress who returns to her home that she shares with her pet goldfish and an owl.
-On the answering machine, Vashti listens to her messages, and hears her agent remind her of an audition, as well as a notification about her overdue telephone bill.
+Set mostly in a small San Francisco apartment and almost in real-time, Vashti Blue is an out-of-work actress who returns to her home that she shares with her pets goldfish and an owl.
+On the answering machine, Vashti listens to her messages and hears her agent remind her of an audition, as well as a notification about her overdue telephone bill.
 She also hears a voice she believes is her former lover, Larry.
-Throughout the night, Vashti entertains herself by dialing different telephone numbers, talking to the local food market, video store, police station, and her friend, Jennifer.
+Throughout the night, Vashti entertains herself by dialing different telephone numbers, and talking to the local food market, video store, police station, and her friend, Jennifer.
 The noise from Vashti's phone conversations causes Vashti's next-door neighbor to yell at her in frustration.
 Later, Vashti's former agent, Rodney, and his new client, "Honey Boxe," arrive, asking to use her telephone.
 However, Vashti refuses Rodney's request.
 Rodney tells Vashti that her bad attitude always made it difficult to find her acting jobs.
 Annoyed, Vashti asks Rodney and Honey Boxe to leave, which they do.

 At the climax, it is eventually revealed that Vashti is really medically unstable as a telephone contractor arrives at her apartment to confiscate the phone handset due to her dispute with her phone bill.
 It is revealed that her telephone line was disconnected some time ago, much to her denial.
 As he struggles to take the handset, she strikes him in the head and stabs him with a knife, killing him.
-The final shot shows Vashti trying to phone the police to report the incident... in which we hear for the first time that the telephone that she has been talking into throughout the film has no dial tone.
+The final shot shows Vashti trying to phone the police to report the incident, in which its heard for the first time that the telephone that she has been talking into throughout the film has no dial tone.